Frequently Asked Questions

 Q: Will I have health insurance in CVIF?

-A: CVIF makes health insurance available to volunteers through the Catholic Volunteer Network if volunteers do not wish to remain on their parent’s healthcare plan.
+A: CVIF makes health insurance available to volunteers through the Catholic Volunteer Network.

 Q: Is a car required for participation in the CVIF program?